Argentine Tango in Prague with argentine hearts

 The Argentine Tango in Prague is happy with these two passionate, experienced and amazing Argentinean teachers in our school:

-since all of you liked him so much, Giggio Giovanni was back to Prague and continued with all our regular lessons from January 21st until February 10th.
+since all of you liked him so much, Giggio Giovanni is back to Prague and continuing with all our regular lessons from January 14th until February 24th.

-And, for the first time in Czech Republic, Matias Tripodi was taking over from February 11th until the 21st.
+And, for the second time in Czech Republic, Matias Tripodi is taking over from February 25th until March 8th.

-Patricie & Javier were back to Prague teaching normally from March 11th.
+Patricie & Javier will be back to Prague teaching normally from March 10th.

 We seriously recommend you to take also at least 1 private lesson with each of our fantastic guest teachers.
 Your tango will grow faster and you'll be supporting the Argentine Tango in Prague.
 Read their bios to get to know them better and start planning all your tango classes and questions to our great Tango guests.